-This is only available to new SFY 2019 VEP sites.
-Agencies / sites who signed up prior to July 1, 2018 are not eligible for payment.
+The Voluntary Exclusion Program (VEP) Sign-Up service is only available to new SFY 2022 VEP sites.
+Agencies / sites who signed up prior to July 1, 20221 are not eligible for payment.

 A Provider may choose to become a sign-up location for the Indiana Voluntary Exclusion Program (VEP), which is administered by the Indiana Gaming Commission.